 – Opportunity to receive mentoring from successful business professionals

-– Renewable annually for up to 4 years for a complete Bachelor’s degree
+– Recipients can re-apply for up to 4 years for a complete Bachelor’s degree

 View more eligibility requirements and other FAQ’s here